dataroadinc/dr-ts-rdf-loader/README.md

 - **Zero Assumptions**: Generic loader that works with any RDF vocabulary or ontology

-> **Note**: This loader is designed for webpack and is not compatible with
+> **Note**: This loader is designed for webpack and has **experimental support**
+> for Turbopack.
+While Turbopack configuration is tested, it may not work in all
+> scenarios.
+For production use, we recommend using webpack instead of
 > Turbopack.
-If you need to use this loader, please use webpack instead of
-> Turbopack in your Next.js configuration.

 ## Installation